Trek X-Caliber and Procaliber Compared: Which One to Choose?

 X-Caliber and Procaliber bikes have partially internally routed cables to improve their appearance.
 They have internal cable guides to prevent rattling inside the frame.

-X-Caliber 9 comes with a dropper post.
-The other bikes don’t.
-However, they are compatible with it, so you can upgrade it later.
+The X-Caliber 9 comes with a dropper post, while the other bikes don’t.
+However, they are compatible with them, so you can upgrade later.

 Procalibers also have a Knock Block feature that prevents handlebars from spinning in a crash, preventing potential damage to the suspension, frame, etc.